ShuhongDai/shuhongdai.github.io/_posts/2024-09-03-Rethinking-1.md

 description: an example of a distill-style blog post and main elements
 typograms: true
 tikzjax: true
-thumbnail: /assets/posts_img/2024-09-01/thumbnail.png
+thumbnail:
-category:
+category:  A Column on Rethinking a Mathematical Modeling Competition
-tags: distill formatting
+tags: ["Machine Learning", "Modeling", "Algorithms"]
 date: 2024-09-03
 authors:
   - name: Shuhong Dai